Last Updated on

 - sit on the ground and lean to one side

-Movement in photos is another way you can add excitement into your images when taking pictures of yourself.
+Movement in photos is another way to capture dynamic pictures of yourself.

 In the photo above, the purse is swinging and the subject is walking.
 There’s a lot of movement going on in this still photo, which makes it intriguing and interesting to look at.